Powerball hits record $1.9 billion after no payout again

 Saturday's winning numbers were: 28-45-53-56-69, with a Powerball 20.

 The lump sum option is $929.3 million instead of 30 payments over 29 years.
-There is a mandatory federal tax withholding of 24% on gambling winnings plus state and city taxes if applicavle.
+There is a mandatory federal tax withholding of 24% on gambling winnings plus state and city taxes if applicable.

 "Like the rest of America, and the world, I think we're all eager to find out when this historic jackpot will eventually be won," said Drew Svitko, Powerball Product Group Chair and Pennsylvania Lottery Executive Director.